janaipakos/janaipakos.github.io/resume.md

     <h2>Barfly, New York, NY (2013–2015)</h2>
 <h4>Contractor</h4>
     <ul>
-          <li>Bolstered bar revenue and minimized company loss by identifying employee theft, and suggesting improvements to workflow, customer experience, and waste reduction in <strong>more than 30</strong> <a class="link"  href='http://www.barflysms.com/'>client reports</a>. </li>
+          <li>Bolstered revenue and minimized monetary loss of <strong>more than 15 bars</strong> by identifying employee theft, and suggesting improvements to workflow, customer experience, and waste reduction through <strong>more than 30</strong> <a class="link"  href='http://www.barflysms.com/'>client reports</a>. </li>
           <li>Built company expertise by training new hires in report writing, theft identification, and behavior observation.</li>
     </ul>
 <h2>Pratt Institute, Brooklyn, NY (2013–2015)</h2>
 <h4>Editorial Assistant, Office of Communications</h4>
     <ul>
-        <li>Refined organization brand by attracting new readers to a Pratt's <a class="link"  href='https://www.pratt.edu/partnerships-and-giving/publications/prattfolio/'>quarterly magazine</a> and weekly-updated WordPress website through alumni, student, and faculty interviews, and writing <strong>more than 100</strong> news articles.</li>
+        <li>Refined organization brand by attracting new readers to a Pratt's <a class="link"  href='https://www.pratt.edu/partnerships-and-giving/publications/prattfolio/'>quarterly magazine</a> and weekly-updated WordPress website by writing <strong>more than 100</strong> articles and interviews.</li>
-        <li>Encouraged editorial quality by coaching new writers on content style, voice, and structure.</li>
+        <li>Fostered editorial quality by coaching new writers on content style, voice, and structure.</li>
     </ul>
 <h2>Department of Homeland Security, Ft.
 Lauderdale, FL (2010–2012)</h2>
 <h4>Transportation Security Officer</h4>
     <ul>
-        <li>Demonstrated critical thinking, subject matter expertise, and clear decision making while identifying security incidents, recognizing <a class="link"  href='http://www.paulekman.com/product-category/facs/'>behavioral patterns</a> deviating from baseline norms, and interviewing hundreds of airline passengers.</li>
+        <li>Demonstrated critical thinking, subject matter expertise, and clear decision making by identifying security incidents, recognizing <a class="link"  href='http://www.paulekman.com/product-category/facs/'>behavioral patterns</a> deviating from baseline norms, and interviewing hundreds of airline passengers.</li>
         <li>Selected for award after passing three security drills designed to test alertness and analytical thinking.</li>
     </ul>
 </section>